 Expanded Preventative Care Products and Services

-Effective immediately, Notice 2019-45 lists certain medical services and products, including prescriptions, used in the care of certain chronic conditions that may now be classified as preventive care under HDHP/HSA rules.
+Upon its issuance, Notice 2019-45 listed certain medical services and products, including prescriptions, used in the care of certain chronic conditions that may now be classified as preventive care under HDHP/HSA rules.
 These include:

 |Angiotensin converting enzyme (ACE) inhibitors||Congestive heart failure, diabetes, and/or coronary artery disease|